Table Of Contents

 In the example, dialer-list 1 corresponds to dialer-group 1.

-For details about this command and additional parameters that can be set, see the Cisco IOS Dial Technologies Command Reference.
+For details about this command and additional parameters that can be set, see Cisco IOS Dial Technologies Command Reference.

 Configuring Aggregator and ISDN Peer Router